pwgbots/linny-r/README.md

 The sub-directories of `static` contain files that are served to the browser by the script `server.js` when it is running in Node.js.

+#### Installing and using an earlier version of Linny-R

+By default, **npm** will install the latest release of the Linny-R software.
+As this software is developed as part of academic research, new features are added without rigorous testing.
+Although much effort is dedicated to maintaining upward and downward compatibility, you may find that the latest version does not work as well for you as some earlier version.
+To re-install an earlier release, for example version 1.4.0, open the CLI, change to your `Linny-R` directory, and then type:

+``npm install linny-r@1.4.0``

+> **Note**
+> This will overwrite the contents of the `node_modules` directory, but
+> it will not affect the files in your user space.

+If you prefer to have different versions of Linny-R on your computer, you can create a separate directory for a specific version, then change to this directory and type:

+``npm install --prefix . linny-r@1.4.0``

+> **Note**
+> To run a specific version in your browser, you must start the server from
+> the directory where you installed this version.
+> Should you wish to run two different versions concurrently, you must use
+> the `port=[number]` option when you start the server for the second version.

 ## Configuring the MILP solver

 Linny-R presently supports four MILP solvers: Gurobi, CPLEX, SCIP and LP_solve.
 Gurobi and CPLEX are _considerably_ more powerful than the open source solvers SCIP and LP_solve, but they require a license.
 Academic licenses can be obtained by students and staff of eligible institutions.

+> **Important**
+> When installing a solver, it is advisable to accept the default file
+> locations that are proposed by the installer.
+> After installation, do **not** move files to some other directory,
+> as this is bound to cause problems.

 #### Installing Gurobi